jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

   - interface: eth1
 ```

+Packets are NAT'ed and sent out on eth0:

 ![IPtables](images/iptablesAF.png)

-They the are NAT'ed on eth0:
 ![IPtables](images/iptablesAN.png)

 Without this setup they would all be showing up as the external IP of the Wifi/Router as assigned by the ISP as described above.